Avicity7/pyhelp/conditionals/README.md

 #### Temperatures

 You're someone who, for whatever reasons, love temperature.
-In fact, you've gathered interesting information on temperatures, and would like to share with people about how each temperature feels like.
+You've gathered interesting information on temperatures and would like to share with people about how each temperature feels.
 This table describes what should be outputted from your code later on; this code assumes the Celcius scale (sorry, Fahrenheit):

 | Temperature (°C) |    Description   |
 |------------------|------------------|